ChrisWhealy/DistributedSystemNotes/Lecture 22.md

 Just as a reminder:

 ***Strong Consistency***
-If replica `R1` delivers messages in the order `M1`, `M2` and `M3`, then all replicas receiving the same set of messages deliver them in the same order.
+If replica `R1` delivers messages in the order `M1`, `M2` and `M3`, then all replicas receiving the same set of messages must deliver them in the same order.
 Only then can it be known that the replicas have equivalent state.

 ***Strong Convergence***
 All replicas delivering the same set of messages eventually have the equivalent state.

 Strong convergence might still be tricky to implement, but it will be easier than strong consistency, because with strong convergence, we know that state equivalence can be achieved simply by delivering the same set of updates.
 Strong consistency however requires us to deliver the same set of updates in ***precisely the same order***.

-The bottom line here is that if you should only implement strong consistency when you have no other choice.
+The bottom line here is that you should only implement strong consistency when you have no other choice.

 ## How Do We Generalise the Requirement for Strong Convergence?